 Sources of Funding

-The College of Engineering has identified a list of fellowships that have been identified as being relevant for Engineering graduate students.
+The College of Engineering has identified a list of scholarships and fellowships as being relevant for Engineering graduate students.

 Graders are hired by ISD to assist faculty with scoring objective and subjective examinations and papers at the graduate level.
 Additional responsibilities can include but are not limited to: computing and recording examination scores and doing research in course development.
 Graders are hired as temporary hourly employees.